 The previous government had a target of 70 GW installed solar capacity by 2035, up from an initial target of 16 GW.
 Labour says it will treble the amount of solar generating capacity installed.
 That looks as if it’s yet another case of the new government promising to do what’s already on its way.

-But the risk is that it is even less likely than the last one to listen to challenges to net zero dogma as it emphasises “fully decarbonising” electricity generation – “zero” not “net zero” and is disregarding of the consequences and practicality.
-It is likely to fail to achieve energy security for Britain and damage our food security in the process.
+But the risk is that it is even less likely than the last one to listen to challenges to net zero dogma as it emphasises “fully decarbonising” electricity generation – “zero” not “net zero” – and is disregarding of the consequences and practicality.
+It is likely to fail to achieve energy security for Britain and to damage our food security in the process.